Walk Around Town Lake

 According to the Austin History Center, “Uncle Billy” Barton bought the springs in 1837 (just before Austin was named the capital of The Republic of Texas).
-It was under private ownership until 1918 when Andrew Zilker donated the land, which then became today’s Zilker Park.
+It was under private ownership until 1918 when Andrew Zilker donated the land, becoming today’s Zilker Park; a park near downtown.
 The current entrance building was even built back in 1946 after a flood in 1935.
 All this is to say that Barton Springs is an integral part of Austin’s history.
 The spring-fed pool has been attracting swimmers from all over for a very long time.
 If you ask me: nothing beats jumping into that cold water on a 100+ degree day.

 P.S.
 If you’re looking for something dog-friendly, there’s a free-of-charge side to Barton Springs that allows dogs (a lot of locals, call it “Barkin’ Springs”).